BT and EE extol the virtue of scale in case for tie-up

 "We are happy for them to stand on our shoulders," he said.

-But rival firms such as Vodafone (VOD.L) and TalkTalk (TALK.L) have raised the alarm, saying BT, which provides network infrastructure to competitors through its Openreach arm, could abuse its dominant position and harm competition.
+But rival firms such as Vodafone and TalkTalk have raised the alarm, saying BT, which provides network infrastructure to competitors through its Openreach arm, could abuse its dominant position and harm competition.

 Broadband provider TalkTalk said the deal needed to be closely scrutinised.